-Silver dollars are not generally offered in the “junk” category as they generally sell for higher premiums than the previous category.
+Silver dollars are not generally offered in the “junk” nor bullion categories as they generally sell for higher premiums than the previous category.
 The accumulation of Morgan and Peace dollars is perhaps the ultimate in the collecting of U.S. silver coins for fun and profit.
 The Morgans are especially treasured, and full collections in the best grades are worth hundreds of thousands of dollars.
 Peace dollars also find enthusiasts and full Peace collections are also very valuable.
 But again, it is the coins in the best condition, which offer the greatest potential for increase in value.
 Available by dated rolls, circulated or uncirculated and in higher grade, certified collectible specimens.

 ~ Market Value of Bullion Products~